Three Games to Play With A Dog at home

 Games to Play with a dog during isolation

 The mental and physical health of your pup is always important.
 Given the current situation with most people having to self-isolate at home, the health of your dog is more important than ever.
 Even though your time outdoors may be limited, there still are fun and easy games you can play with your dog at home.
-These are our five favorite games to play with your dog at home!
+These are three or our favorite games to play with your dog at home!

 Good Old Fashioned Fetch